SlaterJoseph/Wordle/README.md

-# Android Project 1 - *Wordle-lite*
+# Android Project 1 - *Wordle-Lite*

 Submitted by: **Joseph Slater**

-*Wordle-lite** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+*Wordle-Lite* is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **17** hours spent in total